 Tip: Make studying your craft a part of your routine.
 Consider it fundamental to your creative life.
 That means setting aside time each day or each week, whatever suits you, to study as if you were in school.

 Avoid the Research Pit

 Study without application is useless.
-It’s easy to get so caught up in research that you neglect the doing.
+It’s easy to get so caught up in research and neglect the doing.
 I get it; I’ve been there.
 You watch a YouTube video on how to get the best focus for your photography.
 The information is good, but the sidebar is full of other potentially useful videos by different people with different styles of teaching.
-Before you know it, you’re 20 videos in and haven’t picked up your camera in a week.
+Before you know it, you’re 20 videos deep and haven’t picked up your camera in a week.
 Be sure to practice what you learn in a timely manner.

 Tip: Set limits to how much time you spend on research before actually doing something.
 Maybe watch no more than 5 video tutorials; if you’re reading a book, actually work on the action steps at the end of the chapter before moving on to the next chapter.